-- Collect groundwater samples at the four new piezometers. - Continue semiannual assessment monitoring for the existing monitoring well network and new monitoring wells. - Evaluate MNA feasibility, including additional evaluation of groundwater flow and groundwater quality. - Update conceptual site model based on findings of nature and extent investigation. - Continue evaluation of remedial options. - Conduct public meeting (40 CFR 257.96(e)).
+- Collect second round of MNA and specific metal parameters as part of the Spring 2021 groundwater monitoring event to assist with MNA evaluation and the SOR process. - Continue semiannual assessment monitoring for the existing monitoring well network and new monitoring wells. - Perform treatability testing of CCR for possible chemical amendments. - Perform treatability testing of site groundwater for possible barrier wall composition. - Continue evaluation of MNA feasibility, including additional evaluation of groundwater flow and groundwater quality. - Update conceptual site model based on findings of nature and extent investigation. - Continue evaluation of remedial options and advance closure design. - Develop a new wastewater treatment pond and cease the discharge of non-CCR wastewater to the CCR units. - Conduct public meeting (40 CFR 257.96(e)).